ente-io/ente/auth/migration-guides/authy.md

 # Method 2.1: If the export worked, but the import didn't
 > [!NOTE]
-> This is intended only for users who successfully exported their codes using the guide in method 2, but couldn't import it to ente Authenticator for whatever reason.
+> This is intended only for users who successfully exported their codes using the guide in method 2, but could not import it to ente Authenticator for whatever reason.
 If the import was successful, or you haven't tried to import the codes yet, ignore this section.
 >
 > If the export itself failed, try using [**method 1**](#method-1-use-neerajs-export-tool) instead.

 Usually, you should be able to import Bitwarden exports directly into ente Authenticator.
-In case this didn't work for whatever reason, I've written a program in Python that converts the JSON file into a TXT file that ente Authenticator can use!
+In case this didn't work for whatever reason, I've written a program in Python that converts the JSON file into a TXT file that ente Authenticator can use, so you can try importing using plain text import instead.

-You can download my program [here](https://github.com/gweeeen/ducky/blob/main/duckys_other_stuff/authy_to_ente.py).
-Or, you can copy and paste this code (it's the exact same code), if you prefer that more for whatever reason:
+You can download my program [here](https://github.com/gweeeen/ducky/blob/main/duckys_other_stuff/authy_to_ente.py), or you can copy the program below:
 ```py
 import json
 import os